 You are eligible to claim expenses incurred when attending committee meetings.
 This includes costs of travel, subsistence and accommodation.
-Payments are made directly into your bank or building society accounts.
+Payments are made directly into your bank or building society account.

 We have a web-based expenses system called Concur, which replaces committee expense claim forms.
-The website can be used on all current web browsers and is also available on most smart phones and tablet devices.
+The website can be used on all current web browsers and is also available on most smartphones and tablet devices.
 If you have any queries regarding Concur please contact John O'Connor on 020 7383 6458.

-We do not provide mobile telephones or land lines, but if you incur significant call costs on BMA business, you can submit a copy of your itemised phone bill highlighting the costs incurred on our behalf of and we will reimburse you.
+We do not provide mobile phones or landlines, but if you incur significant call costs on BMA business, you can submit a copy of your itemised phone bill highlighting the costs incurred on our behalf of and we will reimburse you.

-Please contact Danielle Maidment DMaidment@bma.org.uk or call 02920 474 696 to get approval for expenses for other committee related activities, such as attendance at conferences or stakeholder meetings.

-You can find more information about how to claim expenses on our website:
+Please contact Danielle Maidment at dmaidment@bma.org.uk or call 02920 474696 to get approval for expenses for other committee related activities, such as attendance at conferences or stakeholder meetings.
+You can find more information about how to claim expenses on our website -

+- Committee expenses

-Committee expenses Committee expense rates Scrutiny of expenses
+- Committee expense rates

+- Scrutiny of expenses

-Visit Concur:
+Visit Concur

-Concur set up guide Concur user guide Concur quick ref guide
+- Concur set up guide

+- Concur user guide

+- Concur quick ref guide